engity-com/bifroest/docs/reference/environment/ssh.md

 <<property("portForwardingAllowed", "bool", template_context="../context/authorization.md", default=True)>>
 Controls local and dynamic forwarding after the applicable authorized-key policy has also been checked.
 Reverse forwarding is not supported by the SSH environment.

+<<property("allowedSubsystems", "regular expression", default="^sftp$")>>
+Only matching SSH subsystem names are forwarded to the target.
+The regular expression must match the entire name, even if no anchors are written.
+By default, only `sftp` is allowed; `allowedSubsystems: ''` denies all subsystems, while YAML `null` is invalid.
+For multiple names, use an expression such as `sftp|netconf|powershell`.
+Shell and exec are unaffected.
+An authorized-key forced command is executed instead of forwarding the requested subsystem.

 At least one host-key verification source is required unless `acceptAllHostKeys` is explicitly enabled.